Inside the Stormy Daniels hush money payment that could lead to first Trump charges

 At the time, the basis of her claim took on an interesting angle thanks to a lawsuit she filed against then-President Donald Trump.
 Alleging that the hush agreement was invalid because Mr Trump had not signed it, she sued him and triggered what would become a years-long investigation into whether the scheme was legal at all points.

-That question remains unanswered today, as Manhattan District Attorney Alvin Bragg is reportedly considering charges against the former president and possibly others as part of the long-running probe into the 2016 payment.
+That question remains unanswered today, as Manhattan District Attorney Alvin Bragg is considering charges against the former president as part of the long-running probe into the 2016 payment.

 Let’s go back to the beginning, and look at the major milestones of the Trump-Stormy relationship: